 A lack of nutrients is a common cause for plants dying.
 Signs of nutrient deficiencies include stunted growth, discoloured and malformed leaves and weak or dying stems.
 Replant the plant in fresh soil that has plant food added to it.

 If your potted plant is dying, it might be that it has become too big for the pot.
 Replant it in a bigger one with well-drained, fertile soil.
 This will allow the roots enough space to grow.

 Use a Water-Soluble Fertilizer

 Too much fertilizer, or the wrong fertilizer, can burn the plant’s roots.
 However, your plant still needs nutrition to grow.
-Put some water-soluble fertilizer in a watering can and water your plant with this nutrient-rich solution instead.
+Add some water-soluble fertilizer to a watering can and water your plant with this nutrient-rich solution instead.

 Use Fertilizer at the Right Time

 Because too much fertilizer can do more harm than good, you should only fertilize at the right time.
 Except for those plants that will flower in winter, most plants use the colder months to rest.
 Only fertilize them during the time they’re supposed to grow, which is generally from spring to autumn.